About the Crutchfield Banana Connectors

 Note: Available in a 2, 10, or 20 pack.

 Installation Instructions: Twist the banana plug connector clockwise to loosen the connector from the barrel.
-Slide the connector down through the barrel until it comes out and then loosen the set-screw.
-Strip your 16 or 14 gauge speaker wire back 0.5" and insert it up through the hollow end of the banana connector.
-Tighten the set-screw onto the inserted speaker wire and slide the banana connector back through barrel.
+Slide the connector down through the barrel until it comes out and then loosen the set-screws.
+Strip your 16 or 14 gauge speaker back 0.5" and insert it up through the hollow end of the banana connector.
+Tighten the set-screws onto the inserted speaker wire and slide the banana connector back through barrel.
 Twist the banana connector counter-clockwise to tighten the assembly and plug the banana connector into the binding-post terminal of your speakers, receiver, or amplifier.